obsidiandynamics/neli/README.md

 Each process _p_ in _P_, now being a consumer of _C_, will maintain a vector _V_ of size identical to that of _M_, with each vector element corresponding to a partition in _M_, and initialised to zero. _V_ is sized during initialisation of _p_, by querying the brokers of _M_ to determine the number of partitions in _M_, which will remain a constant.
 (As opposed to elements in _P_ and _R_ which may vary dynamically.)
 This implies that _M_ may not be expanded while a group is in operation.

-Upon receival of a message _m_ from _C_, _p_ will assign the current machine time as observed by _p_ to the vector element at the index corresponding to _m_'s partition index.
+Upon receipt of a message _m_ from _C_, _p_ will assign the current machine time as observed by _p_ to the vector element at the index corresponding to _m_'s partition index.

 Assuming no subsequent partition reassignments have occurred, each _p_'s vector comprises a combination of zero and non-zero values, where zero values denote partitions that haven't been assigned to _p_, and non-zero values correspond to partitions that have been assigned to _p_ at least once in the lifetime of _p_.
 If the timestamp at any of vector element _i_ is _current_ &mdash; in other words, it is more recent than some predefined constant threshold _T_ that lags the current time &mdash; then _p_ is a leader for _M<sub>i</sub>_.
 If partition assignment for _M<sub>i</sub>_ is altered (for example, if _p_ is partitioned from the brokers of _M_, or a timeout occurs), then _V<sub>i</sub>_ will cease incrementing and will eventually be lapsed by _T_.
 At this point, _p_ must no longer assume that it's the leader for _M<sub>i</sub>_.